 I was very fortunate to be offered a role in Mastercard’s headquarters here in New York.
-I was originally thinking about a move to Singapore but that didn’t seem challenging enough.
-I reasoned that if I’m going to make a global move, why don’t I make it a big one.
+I was originally thinking about a move to Singapore, but that didn’t seem challenging enough.
+So I reasoned that if I’m going to make a global move, why don’t I make it a big one.
 Go bold!

 What inspired you to start Life First Coaching?

-I decided to transition out of corporate work at the end of 2017 and was fortunate that I could afford to take a risk with this next chapter of my work life.
+I decided to transition out of corporate work at the end of 2017 and was fortunate to afford to take a risk with this next chapter of my work life.
 I’ve always enjoyed the coaching aspect of HR and decided to build on that passion.
 It gave me the energy and drive to focus on building the business.
 My vision is to help others be the best they can be.